Dear ALBA Members,

 The second change is with respect to the hours for the sale and consumption of spirituous liquor service on boats.
 Currently, the lawful hours of sale are between the hours of 9 AM and 5 PM.
 The bill extends the time from 9 AM until 11 PM.
 Third, currently liquor can only be sold in conjunction with the consumption of food.
 That restriction is eliminated, with the ability to sell solely liquor without any service of food.
 Finally, the definition of “boat“ is modified to permit larger boats; the new definition is between capacity of 15 to now 100.

-SB 1424; HB 2741: Liquor Sampling; Reporting; Requirements
+HB 2741: Liquor Sampling; Reporting; Requirements

 The statute requires both types of licenses to report scheduled samplings to the DLLC once every two weeks.
-The bill provides that reporting to the department by a retailer can be by any reasonable means.
+The bill provides that reporting to the Department by a retailer can be by any reasonable means.

 HB 2905: Craft Producer; Festival; Fair; License

 This bill was introduced at the request of the craft brewer, craft distillery and farm winery industries.
 The effect of the bill is to consolidate the three types of festival license and the three types of county or state fair license.
 Now, one basic license authority will apply to all three types of sampling and sale settings.
+This bill passed the House and Senate and has been signed into law by Governor Hobbs.

 ALBA will continue to monitor all five liquor bills that are proceeding through the legislature.
 ALBA‘s ongoing goal is to preserve and protect the rights of Arizona retail licenses and to continually look for new retail opportunities for these licensees.